What You Can

 What We Can Do for You

+We offer a different approach to handle your case.
 When the attorneys at Kraayeveld Law become involved in a parental alienation case, we discuss with the client how to best approach and litigate the case.
 Parental alienation cases usually cannot be resolved with mediation, reasonableness, and therefore require aggressive and tenacious representation.
-Possible solutions regarding parental alienation cases are court ordered therapy, appointment of a guardian ad litem, pursuit of court ordered sanctions and possible changes in parenting time or custody.
+Possible solutions regarding parental alienation cases are court-ordered therapy, the appointment of a guardian ad litem, the pursuit of court-ordered sanctions, and possible changes in parenting time or custody.

 During therapy, the psychologist will provide the child with insight into the situation.
 The child needs to understand that their claim of “hating” the targeted parent is baseless.
 The child needs to become comfortable loving the targeted parent without repercussions from the alienated parent.
 Usually, the alienating parent must be ordered to go to therapy as well to learn why they became an alienator, to understand possible consequences of the alienation, and learn to avoid alienation.
 Alienating parents are often very manipulative, sometimes have additional mental health diagnoses, and for that reason, an experienced psychologist must be appointed.